 - Step 2: Add the holy trinity (onions, green bell pepper, celery) and cook until soft.

-- Step 3: Add the flour and cook a further 3-5 minutes.
+- Step 3: Add the flour and cook a further 3-5 minutes (this is in essence, your roux).

 - Step 4: Add the peeled crawfish.